zhangzh-pku/OM1/README.md

 ### Unitree Go2 Air Quadruped ("dog")

 OM1 can control a Unitree Go2 Air.
 This has been tested on a Mac laptop running Seqoia 15.2.
-To do this:

-* Connect an `XBOX` controller to your computer.
+To do this, xonnect an `XBOX` controller to your computer.
 On Mac, you may need to install `hidapi` (`brew install hidapi`).
 Note: There is a bug on Mac when installing packages with `brew` - some libraries cannot be found by `uv`.
 If you get errors such as
 `Unable to load any of the following libraries:libhidapi-hidraw.so`, try setting `export DYLD_FALLBACK_LIBRARY_PATH="$HOMEBREW_PREFIX/lib"` in your `.zshenv` or equivalent.
 On Linux, install `hidapi` like this:
 ```bash
 # Linux